Skip to main content

 }

-• exp: Expiration - The epoch timestamp when the token expires.
+• exp: expiration.
+The epoch timestamp when the token expires.

-• project_id: The Unity project Id.
+• (Optional) project_id: the Unity project ID.

-• jti: The unique Id of the token itself.
+• (Optional) jti: the unique token ID.

 curl -XPOST -H "ProjectId: <projectId>" https://player-auth.services.api.unity.com/v1/authentication/session-token \